apaivinen/apaivinen.github.io/_posts/2024-05-17-setting-up-evilginx-in-azure.md

 **Keep in mind**: This is only a temporary name server configuration, which will be overwritten after the next boot.
 So, if you have auto-shutdown enabled or need to reboot your machine, you’ll need to reconfigure the nameservers.

 For my use case, this solution is sufficient.
 However, for your specific use case, you might need to figure out how to make it a persistent configuration.

+If you need to update DNS configs or there are issues with DNS you could try to restart the dns resolver.

 To add your machine name to `/etc/hosts`, follow these steps
 1. Open the file using the following command: